 Jonathan Ross Goodman may be considered a promoter of Knight within the meaning of applicable securities legislation by reason of his initiatives in founding and organizing Knight's business and affairs.
 Mr. Goodman did not receive any compensation from the Corporation for the fiscal year ended 2013.
-For the fiscal year-ended 2014, Mr. Goodman received a salary of \$1 and 1,166,470 stock options to purchase Common Shares in connection with his employment with the Corporation and 20,000 stock options in connection with his role as a director of the Corporation.
-Mr. Goodman directly or indirectly through his holding company, Long Zone, owns 21,777,207 Common Shares, representing approximately 23% of the outstanding Common Shares as of March 18, 2015 and 22,963,677 Common Shares assuming the exercise of all his stock options, representing approximately 24% of the outstanding Common Shares.
+For the fiscal year ended 2014, Mr. Goodman received a salary of \$1, a bonus of \$450,000 and 1,166,470 stock options to purchase Common Shares in connection with his employment with the Corporation and 20,000 stock options in connection with his role as a director of the Corporation.
+For the 2015 year fiscal, Mr. Goodman received a salary of \$300,000, a bonus of \$56,250 and 520,000 stock options to purchase Common Shares in connection with his employment with the Corporation.
+Mr. Goodman directly or indirectly through his holding company, Long Zone, owns 21,778,408 Common Shares, representing approximately 21% of the outstanding Common Shares as of March 23, 2016 and 23,504,878 Common Shares assuming the exercise of all his stock options, representing approximately 23% of the outstanding Common Shares.